ArjunSahlot/vidmaker/README.md

 video.compress(target_size=2048, new_file=True)  # keep testing different compression sizes until you find a good one
 ```

 That's it!
-You should find your video fully rendered at the given path, but the longer the video, the longer `video.export()` and `video.compress()` takes.
+You should find your video fully rendered at the given path, but the longer the video, the longer `video.export()` and `video.compress()` take.
 I tested around 100fps during exporting on my computer and it should be even faster without verbose; compression is also much faster than export.
 The speed does heavily depend of what you are exporting and your computer.

 ## Contributing